 Today we spent a great day out at Mirror Lake State Park.
-It was almost 80F!
-I waded into one of the lake's creeks and tried some of its still cold water.
+It was almost 80°F!
+I waded into one of the creeks and tried some of its cold water.
 Murphy, my dog, had a blast.
 I took some orange juice and raisins with me for sustenance and that food was more than enough.

 Weight: 122.2 lbs.

 My biggest impetus for starting this fruit fast was to finally rid myself of migraines and to also prove that they are food-related.
-So far, in the 26 days that I've been fasting, I've experienced no migraine.
-Unless something surprises me in the next four days, I am certain that excititoxins like MSG, free glutamate and aspartame have caused my migraines and resultant brain atrophy.
-I am livid that food is our sold with these poisons added in; we require prescriptions to take substances like Pristiq (a serotonin reuptake inhibitor), yet food manufacturers are adding toxic substances like MSG (a neurotransmitter) to our food and even hiding this fact!
+So far, in the 26 days that I've been fasting, I've experienced no migraines.
+Unless something surprises me in the next four days, I am certain that excitotoxins like MSG, free glutamate, and aspartame have caused my migraines and resultant brain atrophy.
+I am livid that food is our sold with these poisons added.
+We require prescriptions to take substances like Pristiq (a serotonin reuptake inhibitor), yet food manufacturers are adding toxic substances like MSG (a neurotransmitter) to our food and even hiding this fact!

 Weight: 122.2 lbs.

-Drove down to Illinois again to take my Mom to a psych appt.
-Between doing that, grocery shopping, calling up the DISH network, shopping again and visiting relations, I didn't return home until way after dark.
+Drove down to Illinois again to take my mom to an appointment.
+Between doing that, grocery shopping, making phone calls, shopping again, and visiting relations, I didn't return home until way after dark.
 Ugh.
 Michael was kind enough to do all the laundry and even steam clean the hallway carpet.
 He's such a sweetie.

 Weight: 122.2 lbs.

 Just when I thought I had conquered all my cravings, I decided to visit a local bakery today to see what Easter goodies were on sale.
 Big mistake.
-The smell of the fresh baked bread had my mouth watering in no time.
-I could easily see myself taking a big slice of the multigrain rustic, slathering it with butter and biting right into it.
+The smell of the fresh-baked bread had my mouth watering in no time.
+I could easily see myself taking a big slice of the multigrain rustic, slathering it with butter, and biting right into it.
 And this wouldn't be hard to do with all those bakery bread samples lined up next to a big vat of butter.
-Ohh....

 I made a quick escape and drove off in search of fruit.